ygavrishov/mcp-server-sandbox/README.md

 You are tasked with creating a **Real Weather MCP Server** using the new .NET MCP (Model Context Protocol) library.

+**Note**: The use of AI development tools like Cursor, Claude Code, GitHub Copilot, and other AI IDEs is welcomed and encouraged for this assignment.

 ## Assignment Overview

 Your task is to create a functional MCP server that provides real weather data through AI assistants like Claude.
 The server should integrate with actual weather APIs and provide accurate, current weather information.